Vince Abbott

-Vincent Steven Abbott (born May 31, 1958) is an English-born former American football player.
+Vincent Steven Abbott (born May 31, 1958) is an English-born former professional American football player.
 Born in London, Abbott played at the University of Washington, then transferred to Cal State Fullerton, and went undrafted in 1981.
 He played for the USFL for the Los Angeles Express.
 During the 1987 pre-season, Abbott went 7 for 8 on field goals, four over 40 yards beating out veteran kicker Rolf Benirschke.